 Data cleansing, a primary step in the data preparation process, helps with error rectification and deduplication to authenticate the validity and relevance of the data.
 However, data cleansing is only beneficial for data sets you know are corrupt.
 Often, poor quality data loiters in the system unnoticed and unaddressed until it is identified via data profiling.

-Thus, data profiling methodically examines huge amounts of data to identify incorrect fields, null values, and other statistical irregularities that might affect data processes.
+Thus, data quality and data profiling tools methodically examine huge amounts of data to identify incorrect fields, null values, and other statistical irregularities that might affect data processes.

 Why Do You Need Data Profiling?